 This Circular contains forward-looking statements and information (forward-looking statements).
 Words such as "may", "can", "would", "could", "should", "will", "intend", "plan", "anticipate", "believe", "aim", "seek", "propose", "contemplate", "estimate", "focus", "strive", "forecast", "expect", "project", "target", "potential", "objective", "continue", "outlook", "vision", "opportunity" and similar expressions suggesting future events or future performance, as they relate to AltaGas or any affiliate of AltaGas, are intended to identify forward-looking statements.
 In particular, the Circular contains forward-looking statements with respect to, among other things, business objectives, expected growth, results of operations, performance, compensation strategy, business projects and opportunities and financial results.
-Specifically, such forward-looking statements include, but are not limited to, statements with respect to the following: AltaGas' long-term strategy and competitive advantage; AltaGas' role in the energy evolution; commitment to critical infrastructure upgrades within the Utilities and new infrastructure additions within the Midstream platform; expected fees payable to Morrow Sodali; AltaGas' ESG 2022 Update, highlights, commitments, strategies, practices, policies, priorities, targets and goals, AltaGas' ability to achieve and implement them into its businesses and operations, and any expected outcomes therefrom; expected timing, process and outcomes of AltaGas' CEO succession plan; AltaGas' compensation governance highlights, programs and goals, AltaGas' ability to achieve them, and any expected outcomes therefrom; AltaGas' executive and director compensation programs, governance, philosophy and drivers and any expected outcomes therefrom; director independence determination; projected board and executive equity ownership requirements; AltaGas' 2023 strategic priorities; dividend increase of 6% in 2023; expected USD\$878 million investment in accelerated capital upgrades through 2027 under SAVE program; expected use of sale proceeds from the Alaskan Utilities divestiture; AltaGas' Midstream long-term global export strategy; and continued evaluation of the Rolling Hills Carbon Sequestration Hub.
+Specifically, such forward-looking statements include, but are not limited to, statements with respect to the following: AltaGas' long-term strategy and competitive advantage; AltaGas' role in the energy evolution; commitment to critical infrastructure upgrades within the Utilities and new infrastructure additions within the Midstream platform; expected fees payable to Morrow Sodali; AltaGas' ESG 2023 Update, highlights, commitments, strategies, practices, policies, priorities, targets and goals, AltaGas' ability to achieve and implement them into its businesses and operations, and any expected outcomes therefrom; the expectation that AltaGas' CEO will steer the company toward further growth and stakeholder value creation; upcoming changes to the Board and Board committees; anticipated benefits of ongoing infrastructure growth; AltaGas' commitment to delivering regular, sustainable and annual dividend increases while maintaining a dividend payout target of earnings; AltaGas' compensation governance highlights, programs and goals, AltaGas' ability to achieve them, and any expected outcomes therefrom; AltaGas' executive and director compensation programs, governance, philosophy and drivers and any expected outcomes therefrom; director independence determination; projected board and executive equity ownership requirements; AltaGas' 2024 strategic priorities; dividend increase of 6% in 2024; AltaGas' Midstream long-term global export strategy; expected benefits from the five-year transportation agreement with Canadian National Railway Company; REEF reaching a positive FID; and the renewable natural gas project with Opal Fuels.

 These statements involve known and unknown risks, uncertainties and other factors that may cause actual results, events, and achievements to differ materially from those expressed or implied by such statements.
 Such statements reflect AltaGas' current expectations, estimates, and projections based on certain material factors and assumptions at the time the statement was made.
-Material assumptions include: effective tax rate of approximately 22 percent, U.S./ Canadian dollar exchange rates; inflation; interest rates, credit ratings, regulatory approvals and policies; expected commodity supply, demand and pricing; volumes and rates; propane price differentials; degree day variance from normal; pension discount rate; financing initiatives; the performance of the businesses underlying each sector; impacts of the hedging program; weather; frac spread; access to capital; future operating and capital costs; timing and receipt of regulatory approvals; seasonality; planned and unplanned plant outages; timing of in-service dates of new projects and acquisition and divestiture activities; taxes; operational expenses; returns on investments; dividend levels; and transaction costs.
+Material assumptions include: effective tax rate of approximately 21 percent, U.S./ Canadian dollar exchange rates; inflation; interest rates, credit ratings, regulatory approvals and policies; expected commodity supply, demand and pricing; volumes and rates; propane price differentials; degree day variance from normal; pension discount rate; financing initiatives; the performance of the businesses underlying each sector; impacts of the hedging program; weather; frac spread; access to capital; future operating and capital costs; timing and receipt of regulatory approvals; seasonality; planned and unplanned plant outages; timing of in-service dates of new projects and acquisition and divestiture activities; taxes; operational expenses; returns on investments; dividend levels; and transaction costs.